 Pastor Yifru is a Missionary Church Planter who has been part of the Petros Network since 2018.
 He is no stranger to violent opposition; however, his heart is set firmly on sharing the love God has with all who will listen.
 He shares with us an account of how he and his friends extended loving-kindness to those who violently opposed the Gospel.

 “One day, when we went out for evangelism, the people in that area attacked us.
 Thankfully, while this was happening, the police came and brought a stop to it.
 They asked us what happened, so we attempted to explain that we were there to tell people about Jesus, however they did not want to listen to our message and attacked us.
 They asked the attackers what happened, but they could not give a reason.
 The police opted to arrest them and took them to the police station where they were sentenced to six months time.

 The next morning, we made the decision to visit them and extend God’s loving-kindness.
 We brought water bottles to give them so they would see the love Jesus has for them.
 We want them to know Christ’s love regardless of what they did to us.”

 Kindness turns a bottle of water into a powerful message of love and forgiveness.
 Pastor Yifru’s actions demonstrated to his attackers the same love Christ portrayed on the cross as He died with the words ‘Father forgive them for they know not what they do.”(Luke 23:34)

-Petros Network's mission to create Redemptive Lift around the world is a task not taken lightly by our Missionary Church Planters.
-The unrest spreading throughout the country does not diminish the passion driving our in-country leaders to show KINDNESS, share PEACE, and be LOVE amid persecution.
+Petros Network’s mission to create Redemptive Lift around the world is a task not taken lightly by our Missionary Church Planters.
+The unrest spreading throughout the country does not diminish the passion driving our in-country leaders to show KINDNESS, share PEACE, and beloved amid persecution.
 It spurs them on to more!
 Does the persecution you experience cause you to shrink back or press on?
 How can you extend kindness today to someone who has been hostile towards you?